Full Clinician and Staff Bios

 Damon Korb, M.D.

-Behavioral & Developmental Pediatrician, F.A.A.P.
+Developmental & Behavioral Pediatrician, F.A.A.P.

 Author, Raising an Organized Child

 Dr. Korb has nearly 30 years of pediatric practice experience, including 25 years focusing on child behavior and development.
-He is on the Board of Directors for Parents Helping Parents, a past President for the Society of Developmental and Behavioral Pediatrics, and a member of the Adjunct Clinical Faculty at Stanford University School of Medicine.
+He served on the Board of Directors for Parents Helping Parents, was a past President for the Society of Developmental and Behavioral Pediatrics, and is a member of the Adjunct Clinical Faculty at Stanford University School of Medicine.
 Dr. Korb is a frequent speaker, having lectured to parents and professionals on a wide range of neurodevelopmental topics, and has provided advice on NPR, the Today Show, and other morning news programs, including stations in the LA, Chicago, and Washington, D.C. areas.
 He has contributed to articles featured in Parents Magazine, The Washington Post, The New York Times, OprahMag.com and Good Housekeeping.

-Prior to creating the Center for Developing Minds, Dr. Korb established two other unique California clinics that continue to serve children with developmental variations.
+Prior to creating Center for Developing Minds, Dr. Korb established two other unique California clinics that continue to serve children with developmental variations.
 The many years of working closely with thousands of families -- and raising five children of his own -- has given him a unique perspective about what works, and what doesn’t, when it comes to parenting.

 Caitlyn McGinley, M.A.

-Caitlyn McGinley is an educational specialist at the Center for Developing Minds who strives to help students develop interpersonal, intrapersonal, and cognitive skills through meaningful and pedagogical intervention for the modern classroom.
+Caitlyn McGinley is an educational specialist at Center for Developing Minds who strives to help students develop interpersonal, intrapersonal, and cognitive skills through meaningful and pedagogical intervention for the modern classroom.
 Caitlyn provides executive function training and academic skill building supports for students of all ages.
 By consulting with parents, teachers and institutions, she provides students with effective case management and educational advocacy.
 Caitlyn also offers one-on-one assistance to high-school students struggling with the college application process and personal essays.
 Caitlyn's work in education, neuroscience, and sociology holistically triangulates to craft research-based supports centered on fostering academic and personal growth in the individual.

 Prior to working at the CDM, Caitlyn was a graduate research associate with Stanford's Educational Neuroscience Initiative, and she was Stanford’s inaugural Wu Tsai Neuroscience Undergraduate Research Institute Fellow.
 She also served as the 3rd grade resident teacher at Hillbrook School, where she oversaw the afterschool homework lab for middle school students enrolled in the year-long executive function course.